This Basque cheesecake is perfectly light and made with just 5 main ingredients! No crust and no water bath needed- It’s so easy!

 - Lemon zest.
 Optional, but great if you’d like a slightly tarter flavor.

-How to make burnt cheesecake
+How to make a basque burnt cheesecake

 Step 1- Prep the pan